How to Make the Best Mimosa

 3 cups (750 ml) chilled orange juice (freshly squeezed is best)

-Fill 8 champagne flutes 1/2 full with chilled sparkling wine.
+Fill eight champagne flutes half full with chilled sparkling wine.
 Top with orange juice.
-If you are using, top mimosa with 1 tablespoon of Grand Marnier or triple sec.
+If you are using it, add 1 tablespoon of Grand Marnier to each glass.

 Adam and Joanne's Tips